-This slow-growing, attractive succulent is low-maintenance and easy to grow both indoors and outdoors.
-In ideal conditions, the ghost echeveria can grow up to 8-10 inches tall and 12 inches wide.
-It requires typical succulent care: bright light, minimal water, and adequate drainage and it will thrive.
-For the most part, the ghost echeveria appreciates a little neglect, so if you are looking for a plant that you can set and forget, the ghost echeveria is for you.
+This slow-growing, low-maintenance attractive succulent is easy to grow both indoors and outdoors.
+In ideal conditions, the ghost echeveria can grow up to six inches tall and 7 inches in diameter.
+To thrive, it requires typical succulent care: bright light, minimal water, and adequate drainage.
+For the most part, the ghost echeveria appreciates a little neglect, so if you are seeking a plant that you can set and forget, the ghost echeveria is for you.

-Echeveria require bright, sunny locations in order to thrive.
-If you are growing ghost echeveria as a houseplant, it will need to be put in a location that receives at least 5-6 hours of direct sunlight every day.
-If you don’t have a spot in your home that gets this much sunlight, you may need to provide your ghost echeveria with a grow light so that it does not become leggy and lose its attractive shape.
+Echeverias require bright, sunny locations in order to thrive.
+If you are growing ghost echeveria as a houseplant, place it in a location that receives at least five to six hours of direct sunlight every day.
+If you don’t have a spot in your home that receives this much sunlight, you might need to provide a grow light so that the plant does not become leggy and lose its attractive shape.

-These succulents have low water needs and are considered drought-tolerant.
+The ghost echeveria does not require much water and is considered drought-tolerant.
 Their water consumption will change throughout the year depending on the growing season, but in general the soil should be allowed to dry out completely between waterings.
 It is always best to under-water a ghost echeveria than to over-water it, so when in doubt wait another few days before watering again.
-If you are growing your ghost echeveria outdoors, it is unlikely that it will require additional watering outside of the regular rainfall.
+If you are growing your ghost echeveria outdoors, it is unlikely that it will require supplemental water other than rainfall.

 Temperature and Humidity

 Ghost echeveria are desert-dwelling plants that appreciate hot, dry climates.
-They are hardy in USDA zones 10a through 11b, and are not frost-tolerant succulents.
+They are hardy in USDA zones 9b through 11b, and are not frost-tolerant.
 They can be grown outdoors year-round within their hardiness zones, but they also do well indoors as a houseplant.
-Just avoid placing them in overly humid locations of the home, such as a bathroom or laundry room.
+Just avoid placing them in overly-humid locations of the home, such as a bathroom, kitchen, or laundry room.

-Ghost echeveria are low-feeders and do not require regular fertilizing.
-Too much fertilizater or soil that is too nutrient-rich can actually harm these succulents and result in fertilizer burn or leggy growth.
+Ghost echeveria are light-feeders and do not require regular fertilizing.
+Too much fertilizer or soil that is too nutrient-rich can actually harm these succulents and result in fertilizer burn or leggy growth.
 If desired, a ghost echeveria can be fertilized once yearly in the early spring with a low-strength, balanced fertilizer or a fertilizer designed for cacti and succulents.
-Just ensure that you water the succulent before applying the fertilizer to the soil.
+Ensure that you water the succulent before applying the fertilizer.

 Ghost Echeveria Varieties

-There are several hybrids of the ghost echeveria which include:
+Several popular hybrids of the ghost echeveria include: